 EuroMarine will achieve these goals through internal competitive calls for proposals, funded from the EuroMarine budget.
 It is expected that support for these activities and their outcomes will help to leverage larger projects under European, national or joint research funding programmes.

-EuroMarine also intends to advocate for marine science and to contribute improving the science-governance interface, providing expertise and transferring knowledge.
+EuroMarine also advocates for marine science and contributes to improving the science-governance interface, providing expertise and transferring knowledge.

 On 8 February 2017, EuroMarine held an event "Blue Science for Blue Growth: EuroMarine, connecting ideas and people" at the European Parliament.
 Over 120 stakeholders, comprising of marine scientists, industry members, policymakers, and students, convened to discuss the oceans, the work of EuroMarine and its role in the larger European marine landscape.
 For more information on the event see: www.euromarinenetwork.eu/BSBG

 In May 2019, EuroMarine published a summary report on its 2014-2017 activities, which provides an overview of the network.